stevavoliajvar/stop_cloudflare/PEOPLE.md

 "CloudFlare is breaking everything." by @[sukarodo](https://twitter.com/sukarodo/status/1124283685304512512)

+"New, let CloudFlare MITM your SSH .
+With an install and a some small .ssh/config changes you can forget all your SSH belong to them. " by @[dontlook](https://twitter.com/dontlook/status/1067408174007881728)

 "Thought my Website was a Phishing Suspect, Cloudflare decided to force a Nasty Don't Enter notice on my E-store domain.
 No notifications to me at all!" by @[modaitalysuits](https://twitter.com/modaitalysuits/status/1122986421109682176)

 "RSS Feed is behind the Cloudflare DDoS protection.
 My RSS Reader is self hosted, so it is impossible for it to retrieve any feeds" by @[GarcaMan2](https://twitter.com/GarcaMan2/status/1121234101657321474)